Monicac7681/Real-Time-Bus-Tracker/README.md

 <h2>Description of the project:</h2>

-This project uses the MBTA bus data to determine the stops between Harvard and MIT.
-It includes an animated marker on the map to highlight the bus route.
+This project uses google map and the Massachusetts Bay Transportation Authority Bus data to provide a live update on the location of the buses.

 <h2>How to Run:</h2>

-Click on the button "Show stops between MIT and Harvard" on the upper left hand corner of the map.
-You will see the animiated red marker move from MIT to Harvard in 1 second (1000ms) increments.
+This map automatically updates the bus locations every second.

 <h2>Roadmap of future improvements:</h2>

 I plan to
-- highlight the route;
+- add more styles to the Google Map
-- Add MIT and Harvard logo as well as other landmark logos along the route
+- add bus name, route, vacancy information when user hoover over a bus icon
-- Change the marker to look like a puppy or a bus
+- maybe overlay a bus route map

 <h3>License information:</h3>
 MIT License